asmburning/BootDemo/readme.md

 Benefit from embedded database and embedded redis server, all you need are
 - JDK8
 - Lombok plugin

-network connection to [DouBan](https://book.douban.com/top250?start=0)
+- network connection to google or douban(default) just change application.yml to change the value network connection to [DouBan](https://book.douban.com/top250?start=0)